St. Brigid's Catholic Church - Brooklyn, N.Y. (photo: Jeff Scofield)

 Adjustable Combinations

-Great Pistons 1-8 affecting Great stops (thumb)
+Great Organ Pistons 1-8 affecting Great stops (thumb)

-Swell Pistons 1-8 affecting Swell stops (thumb)
+Swell Organ Pistons 1-8 affecting Swell stops (thumb)

-Choir Pistons 1-8 affecting Choir stops (thumb)
+Choir Organ Pistons 1-8 affecting Choir stops (thumb)

-Pedal Pistons 1-8 affecting Pedal stops (thumb)
+Pedal Organ Pistons 1-8 affecting Pedal stops (thumb)

 General Pistons 1-8 affecting all stops and couplers (thumb & toe)